 An official drop will not relieve the student of financial obligations for the classes associated with the drop.
+Students receiving Federal Aid will receive the "portion earned" based on calculation of days in school that term up to the 60% mark and may need to return a portion of the financial aid received that term.
+Students withdrawing after the 60% will have earned the full amount of federal aid.
 The grade on the transcript for an official drop will be "W."